 The result is often a 10-foot monolith that's convincing enough to frighten children on school trips.
 It's encouraging to see the work at Sam Noble Museum, proving the almost infinite uses for 3D-printers.

-990 clicks in 133 w
+Research: 1,198 clicks in 241 w

 Interest: 2.8 minutes

 Concept: Sam Noble Museum

 Related: 79 examples / 61 photos